SansKrono/loz-homebrew-vault/Trial By Wombat/Enclaves/Hollowpeak 🚧.md

 Dominated by towering eucalyptus trees that touch the sky, Hollowpeak is a blend of earth and ocean.
 The city is ingeniously integrated within these trees, with structures carved into trunks and platforms on their vast canopies.
-The [[Koalari]], with their profound nature bond, have shaped Hollowpeak's architecture, whereas [[Wallabian]]s are often seen hopping between the coastal markets.
+The [[Koalari]], with their profound nature bond, have shaped Hollowpeak's architecture, whereas [[Wallabian]] are often seen hopping between the coastal markets.
 Stories of the legendary Thylacirian and the gentle [[Diprotean]] are preserved here, told in hushed tones by the fireside, ensuring that the spirit of these ancient races lingers on.

 **Enclave of Hollowpeak - Multicultural City on the Coast of Oziria**